hasandural43/Calibration-Application-for-Seeding-Maintenance-and-Fertilization-Machinery/README.md

 # 4. Execute the application
 python main.py

-## 7. Reporting & Data Export
+7. Reporting & Data Export

-The application utilizes a custom `PDFGenerator` class to bypass standard Tkinter limitations, ensuring high-fidelity outputs for academic and field use.
+The application utilizes a custom PDFGenerator class to bypass standard Tkinter limitations, ensuring high-fidelity outputs for academic and field use.

-* **PDF Reports:** Powered by `ReportLab`, rendering vectorized tables, custom headers, and italicized mathematical formulas.
-It includes UTF-8 encoding support via `DejaVuSans` to ensure complete accuracy for localized characters.
+PDF Reports: Powered by ReportLab, rendering vectorized tables, custom headers, and italicized mathematical formulas.
+It includes UTF-8 encoding support via DejaVuSans to ensure complete accuracy for localized characters.

-* **Excel Reports:** Built with `openpyxl`, generating stylized spreadsheets with distinct color-coded headers (`#2E86AB` for parameters, `#C73E1D` for results).
+Excel Reports: Built with openpyxl, generating stylized spreadsheets with distinct color-coded headers (#2E86AB for parameters, #C73E1D for results).
 It automatically includes metadata (Timestamp, Author) and executes automated column width adjustments for immediate print-readiness.

----

-## 8. Academic Citation & License
+8. Academic Citation & License

-**Author:** Hasan Dural
+Author: Hasan Dural
-**Academic Supervisor:** Prof. Dr. Davut Karayel
+Academic Supervisor: Prof. Dr. Davut Karayel
-**Institution:** Akdeniz University, Faculty of Agriculture, Department of Agricultural Machinery and Technologies Engineering.
+Institution: Akdeniz University, Faculty of Agriculture, Department of Agricultural Machinery and Technologies Engineering.

-This software is released under the **MIT License**.
+This software is released under the MIT License.
 Permission is granted to use, modify, and distribute this software.
 For academic and professional use, please provide appropriate attribution to the original author and institution.